shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

-WORK IN PROGRESS (99% Complete)
+WORK IN PROGRESS (99% Complete, under review)
 -
-Known Issues: PRINT_START Macro is currently configured to use KAMP, which isn't part of these instructions yet.
-Without KAMP, purge line won't be created.
-Pending whether we'll use other code or recommend KAMP.

 As of 3/15/2024 - Current discussion and live help can be found here: https://discord.com/channels/431557959978450984/1205590905378312293